merengueLee/merengueLee/README.md

 - 👋 Hi, I’m @merengueLee
 - 👀 I major in Microelectronics
-- 🌱 I used to participate in Robomaster (W M J)
+- 🌱 I used to participate in Robomaster (team: W M J)
 - 💞️ code & circuits
+- ✨ NWPU ---> UoE

 <!---
 merengueLee/merengueLee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.